What is Statistics?

 The two main classifications of inferential statistics comprise the following:

-The confidence interval is calculated from the statistics of an observed data that may contain the actual value of an unknown population parameter.
+The confidence interval is calculated from the statistics of observed data that may contain the actual value of an unknown population parameter.

 Hypothesis testing occurs when scientists analyze a sample of a population and then use that information to make a claim about the large population where the sample belongs to.